 Old age, like any other stage of life, can only be understood within the framework of the life course, because the stages relate to each other, deriving their meanings in relation to each other and from the framework itself.
 The latter is inseparable from notions of time and temporality and intersects powerfully with gender and other systems of stratification.
 The ‘age system’ forms an important part of the governmentality of modernity, classifying and dividing people according to age and intersecting with a range of other stratifying systems such as class and gender to facilitate the embedding of inequalities as well as introduce inequalities of its own (Calasanti and Slevin, 2006; Pickard, 2016).
 In order to fully appreciate its role, as well as the place of old age within it, it is necessary first of all to consider what the life course of (late) modernity replaced.

 In medieval times ages and stages related to each other differently where a religious dimension meant that ‘each age is equidistant from God, who stresses their subordinate but equal status’ (Dove 1988: 15).
 Nor did age and stage make sense without being seen as rooted in an entire lifecycle.
 In addition, the concept of spiritual ages imparted a unique value to age, in a way that contrasts with modern associations.
 So we find the idea that one was likely to be more spiritually developed as one aged.
-As Tom Cole (1992) notes ‘the concept of spiritual ages allowed for the paradoxical unity of physical decline and spiritual ascent’ (1992: 6).
-It was possible to be a wise child (‘”puer senex’’grave and wise beyond his years’ (Dove 1986: 36) as well as a youthful old person (‘senex fortis’), such states deriving their meaning from spiritual advancement and associated with the ideal of age transcendence.
+As Tom Cole (1992) notes ‘the concept of spiritual ages [just checking that this shouldn’t be ‘ageing’?] allowed for the paradoxical unity of physical decline and spiritual ascent’ (1992: 6).
+It was possible to be a wise child (‘“puer senex’’grave and wise beyond his years’ (Dove 1986: 36) as well as a youthful old person (‘senex fortis’), such states deriving their meaning from spiritual advancement and associated with the ideal of age transcendence.
 It was agedness of the soul that counted (Burrow, 1988).

 The modern life course, on the other hand, organised ages and stages according to an entirely different rationale, both in terms of their relationality and their role and meaning in society.
 With the emergence of the ‘life course’ framework the ages of life became the ‘stages of life’, associated with the civilizing process that moved from externally imposed discipline to internalized processes of self-control.
 There were specific roles and tasks associated with each life stage, quite separate and distinct from other stages and associated with the major institutions of modernity.
 These included school, the workplace and retirement whilst a range of discourses and associated experts served to reify each age.
 For old age, geriatric medicine worked with the institution of retirement to construct an old body and old self that differed essentially from both a youthful and ‘adult’ body (the language of geriatric medicine separated ‘geriatrics’ from ‘adults’).
-Geriatric medicine announced different norms of health and bodily functioning that required expert understanding (Pickard, 2010); this turned the aged person into a creature fantastic in its otherness, like the Aged Parent in Dickens.
+Geriatric medicine announced different norms of health and bodily functioning that required expert understanding (Pickard, 2010); this turned the aged person into a creature fantastic in its otherness, like the Aged Parent in Dickens’ Great Expectations].
 Policy also reified the old, treating them as another species of citizen, in the way that medicine treated them as another species of human, whose ‘burdensome’ nature or ‘conservative’ tendency was potentially ruinous to the rest of society.
 Psychology and psychoanalysis added their input stressing that development took place only in the earlier years of life.